If you are eligible, you can defer starting your program at RMIT.

 - you have received an offer for a RMIT vocational education or higher education program, and

-If you wish to defer, please request this in writing in to the School of Graduate Research.
-You must do this before the enrolment date specified in your offer letter.
+If you wish to defer, please request this by writing to the School of Graduate Research.
+You must do this before the enrolment date specified in your offer.

 When to defer